Legal Guidance for LGBTQ+ Couples: Divorce, Parenting & Financial Settlements

 Divorce and civil partnership dissolution

-Every family is unique, and our team can assist in determining the best course of action for you to take that suits your family, protects the children’s best interests and supports your rights as parents.
+Every family situation is unique, and our team can assist in determining the most appropriate course of action for your circumstances, ensuring that the child’s welfare remains the priority whilst protecting your rights as parents.

 Here are some of the options that may be appropriate:

-• Mediation: This enables a constructive discussion with an unbiased third party who will promote compromise and explain each issue that must be considered, such as school holidays and the school your children will attend.
+• Mediation: this enables a constructive discussion with an unbiased third party who will promote compromise and explain each avenue that must be considered, such as school holidays and the school your children will attend.
 Mediation can lead to an amicable agreement which avoids the legal fees and stress that accompanies court proceedings.
 It is important to note that mediation is a voluntary procedure and is not legally binding unless it is formalised into a court order.
+Jane Tenquist, Head of the Myerson Family Team, is a trained mediator who will be able to assist with any disputes regarding children.

 Financial remedy proceedings

-It is crucial to reach an agreement following divorce to settle your finances and obtain a clean break, which means neither party has any future claim against the other.
+It is important to try to reach an agreement in relation to financial matters following divorce or dissolution of your civil partnership, and it may be appropriate to obtain a clean break order, which means neither party has any future claim against the other.

-Within financial remedy proceedings, the court has a range of powers including:
+Within financial remedy proceedings, the court can make the following financial orders:

 Often, parties to the proceedings will assert that any assets obtained before the marriage are non-marital and should not be shared between the parties.

-This can create more complexity around the assets and whether they should be marital or non-marital, particularly as cohabitation can be difficult to establish.
+This can create more complexity around the assets and whether they should be marital or non-marital.

 Contact Our Lawyers